 Coronavirus (COVID-19) Taking Care of You & Your Pets

-As COVID-19 continues to spread across our nation and in California, we are committed to staying open to help your & your pets during this anxious time.
+As COVID-19 continues to affect our nation and California, we are committed to staying open to help you & your pets during this anxious time.
 Safety for you, our staff, and our veterinarians remain our top priority.
-We are committed to following the safety guidelines set for by the CDC and the recommendations from the California Veterinary Medical Association (CVMA) as well as the American Veterinary Medical Association( AVMA).
-We are taking the following precautionary steps to help limit exposure and support the need for social distancing:

 What are some other things we are doing?

 - We’re following the safety guidelines recommended by the Centers for Disease Control (CDC), the California Veterinary Medical Association(CVMA) and the American Veterinary Medical Association (AVMA).

 - We’re asking clients who don’t feel well to stay home and reschedule their appointments.